abussalb/meta-analysis-statistical-tools/README.md

 * source-assess-NFB-efficacy
   * meta_analysis: package to perform meta-analysis and plots
   * systematic_analysis_of_biaises: package to perform systematic analysis of biaises
-* tests: unitary tests and validation compatible with pytest
 * documentation
   * package-documentation: package documentation in html
   * article-html: original article in html